flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 Remember, the shooting behavior will be adding bullets through time intervals when the player is dragging the starship.

-We could very much likely implement the time interval code manually, but Flame provides an component out of the box for that, the `TimerComponent`, so let's take advantage of it:
+We could very likely implement the time interval code manually, but Flame provides a component out of the box for that, the `TimerComponent`, so let's take advantage of it: